-Masters of Fine Art Programs near Houston
+Houston Masters of Fine Arts Programs

-Masters of Fine Arts, also called MFA degree programs, offer students the opportunity to study diverse subjects, from filmmaking and theatre to creative writing and graphic design, at the graduate level.
-Master of Fine Arts programs typically require 2-3 years of full time study and may offer some practical and applied learning, as well as lessons in technique and theory.
+Masters of Fine Arts, also called MFA degrees, offer graduate students the opportunity to study diverse subjects, from film-making and theater to creative writing and graphic design.
+MFA programs typically require 2-3 years of full time study and may offer some practical and applied learning, as well as lessons in technique and theory.

-A Master of Fine Arts (MFA, or M.F.A.) degree is considered a ‘terminal’ degree, meaning it is the highest academic degree available in the Fine Arts.
+A Masters of Fine Arts (MFA, or M.F.A.) degree is considered a ‘terminal’ degree, meaning it is the highest academic degree available in the Fine Arts.
 Though there are exceptions, an MFA is typically enough credential for individuals aspiring to teach Visual Art, Design, Dance, Photography, Theatre, Film/Video, New Media, and Creative Writing at the university level.
 To apply for admission into a Master of Fine Arts program, students must possess a Bachelor’s degree, such as a Bachelors of Fine Art.
 Some MFA degree programs may also require a portfolio or audition as part of the admission procedure.

 Working towards a MFA degree allows students of the arts to demonstrate and refine artistic and creative abilities, enhance conceptual development and improve techniques within a specialty field.
 Students may choose to focus their MFA program on a number of different areas, including administrative roles such as theatre management or arts administration.
 Potential areas of focus are listed below.